jasonalshamary/hungryadmin/content/All/powerline.rst

 The installation docs are actually pretty good, it's the config docs that are confusing.
 When you restart your terminal after performing the install you should now see the powerline prompt.
-Install powerline-gitstatus:
+Install powerline-gitstatus (do not use the provided config files):

 https://github.com/jaspernbrouwer/powerline-gitstatus#installation